This is the story all about how, we failed to become world famous app developers right now.

 Dean couldn’t really surrender any time to finalise the premium version, what with now having three kids and all, so from him it was a vote for option 3.
 Danno was also fine with this, announcing that if we had the energy to muster option 1 we’d need to get cracking very quickly, as in September he too would be having twin girls.
 I don’t know what they’re putting in the water in Hucknall, but whatever it is – it fucking works.

 With this decided I took a few days to do some research, then signed up for Flippa without properly reading through their marketing spiel, and it was only once I’d finished the registration process that I realised that they don’t deal with the sale of Android apps – only websites and iOS stuff at time of writing.
 So it was over to Apptopia, the only other app flipping platform of any real repute that I could find.
-Our listing is up, it’s had a few views, but up to now we’ve had just one offer, for $500.00, which we’ve politely declined.
-The world of app flipping is still in its infancy, and people don’t want fixer-uppers like ours, they want template toolkits to build clones of Flappy Bird, for which they’ll pay handsomely.
+The world of app flipping is still in its infancy, and apparently people don’t want fixer-uppers like ours, they want template toolkits to build clones of Flappy Bird, for which they’ll pay handsomely.

 And that brings us to the present.
 Have we learnt anything from all of this?
 Yes, but I won’t go into that now.
 I’ll be elucidating my thoughts about the valuable lessons in a later article, but what I will say is that all of this hasn’t knocked my hunger to produce a truly spectacular app; I’m working on one right now.
 The difference this time is that I’m on my own, without the interlinked dependencies and camaraderie of a team, but at least there’s no threat of sudden onset twins to dampen my spirits.